Bill Cooke (defensive end)

 William Morrill Cooke (born February 26, 1951) is an American former professional football player who was a defensive end in the National Football League (NFL) who played for the Green Bay Packers, the San Francisco 49ers, the Detroit Lions and the Seattle Seahawks.
 He played college football for the Connecticut Huskies and UMass Minutemen.
 Listed at 6'-5" and 249 lbs, he played professionally for six seasons and retired in 1980.

-Early years
+Early life

 Bill was born February 26, 1951, in Lowell, Massachusetts, and grew up in neighboring Chelmsford where he attended Chelmsford High School and then Worcester Academy in Worcester.

 College years

-Cooke first played collegiate ball for the University of Connecticut, and then from 1973 to 1974 at University of Massachusetts Amherst Under head coach Dick MacPherson, before being selected by the Green Bay Packers in the 10th round of the 1975 NFL draft.
+Cooke first played collegiate ball for the University of Connecticut, and then from 1973 to 1974 at University of Massachusetts Amherst Under head coach Dick MacPherson, before being selected by the Green Bay Packers in the tenth round of the 1975 NFL draft.

 (1974) Senior year, he was named to First-team All-Yankee Conference, and played alongside teammates; Ed McAleney, Tim Berra & Steve Schubert.